What You Need to Know

 With changes coming to the Free Application for Federal Student Aid (FAFSA), it’s doubly important to understand the steps you must take to secure funds for college.

 - Students will be able to file for aid beginning Oct.
-1 – a full three months earlier than previously allowed.
+1, 2016 – a full three months earlier than previous years.

 Familiarize yourself with the frequently asked questions below and discuss the new financial aid process with your college representatives